TEXTING AVAILABLE! For a text response feel free to text the number provided on your screen after filling out this form.

 The skin, our body’s largest organ is both a complex and multipurpose organ.
 It protects the body against injury, chemicals, bacteria and even UV light.
-It regulates body temperature, and is a vital part of our immune system.
-In addition it has the wonderful power to constantly repair itself.
+It regulates body temperature and is a vital part of our immune system.
+In addition, it has a wonderful power to constantly repair itself.

 The skin is made of three layers.
 The epidermis (the outermost layer-which has five sublayers) the dermis (the middle or supporting layer) and the subcutis (bottom or fatty layer).

 The dermis (middle layer) is often referred to as the living skin.
 This layer is made of collagen (95%) and elastin ( 3 %) protein fibers that are woven together in a microscopic network.
 Collagen enables the skin to stretch and elastin brings it back to form.
-Elasticity depends on a well balanced water content in the dermis and other skin layers.
-The dermal layer is also responsible for supporting the epidermis the skin’s repair, immune system and sensory system.
+Elasticity depends on the well-balanced water content in the dermis and other skin layers.
+The dermal layer is also responsible for supporting the epidermis the skin’s repair, the immune system, and the sensory system.